vaibhavpatil2112/vaibhavpatil2112/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on projects
-- 🌱 I’m currently learning Data science, nodejs, powerBI
+- 🌱 I’m currently learning Data Engineering, nodejs, powerBI
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...